mpoemsl/circe/README.md

 ## Usage

 Run `python predict.py [context-free|context-dependent] <dataset-folder>` to make a prediction.
-This will create a corresponding experiment folder in `experiments`.
+This will create a corresponding experiment folder in `experiments/`.

 Run `python evaluate.py <experiment-folder>` to evaluate a prediction.
 Add the flag `--subfolders` to look in subfolders of `<experiment-folder>` instead.
 This will store the results in the file `<experiment-folder>_results.csv`.